 Aids Digestion: Cloves are known carminative.
 Clove help stimulate secretion of some digestive enzymes which improve digestion and also reduce flatulence.
 It may also help in heart burns.

-Also read about the benefits of other commonly used spices like Mint, Ginger, Fenugreek, Fennel, Curry Leaves, Cumin Seeds, Coriander, Cinnamon, Cardamom, Bay Leaves, Basil, Asafoetida, Aniseeds, on our digestion and metabolism.
+Also read about the benefits of other commonly used spices like Mint, Ginger, Fenugreek, Fennel, Curry Leaves, Cumin Seeds, Coriander, Cinnamon, Cardamom, Black Pepper, Bay Leaves, Basil, Asafoetida, Aniseeds, on our digestion and metabolism.

 Antibacterial: Cloves have strong antibacterial properties that are potent enough to kill human pathogens.
 Extracts of clove are effective against bacteria that spreads cholera.